AASanusi/balln/README.md

       - Finally, you'll see "Your app was successfully deployed" pop up message with a "View" button to access the deployed application.

 ## Credits

 ### Content
-   - [Code Institue](https://codeinstitute.net/) walkthrough video "Hello Django" and "I Think Therefore I Blog" to form the basic Django code for my project.
+   - [Code Institue](https://codeinstitute.net/) walkthrough video "Hello Django" and "I Think Therefore I Blog" helped to form the basic Django code for my project.
    - [Code Institue](https://codeinstitute.net/) walkthrough video to help with installing all the packages, using database correctly and deploying to Heroku.
    - [Code With Stein](https://www.youtube.com/watch?v=m3hhLE1KR5Q) youtube tutorial aided in helping to create models.
 Also to create the admin page correctly.
-   - [Bek Brace](https://www.youtube.com/watch?v=oU9kN13-Xbs) aided to understanding Django framework
+   - [Bek Brace](https://www.youtube.com/watch?v=oU9kN13-Xbs) aided to understanding Django framework.
    - [Code With Stein](https://www.youtube.com/watch?v=m3hhLE1KR5Q) helped with providing idea on how to create another model.
    - [W3Schools](https://www.w3schools.com/) came very useful to help create bootstrap navigation bars.
-   - [Bootstrap](https://getbootstrap.com/) this was used to help form the basic grid structure layout of the page.
+   - [Bootstrap](https://getbootstrap.com/) was used to help form the basic grid structure layout of the page.
    - [Djangocentral](https://djangocentral.com/) helped me to structure my site posts vertically and also helped me to create the comment model.
    - [Data Flair](https://data-flair.training/blogs/django-crud-example/) provided me better understanding on how to go about implementing C.R.U.D.
    - [Stackoverflow](https://stackoverflow.com/questions/73004670/i-want-to-crud-the-comments-of-a-django-user) helped to create the first two parts of C.R.U.D the Create and Read.